Bacagine/template/README.md

-mkinstall.........: make install script mktest............: make test script mkuninstall.......: make uninstall script remove_logs.sh....: script to remove all .log files in current directory template.c........: C source file of the library template.conf.....: A .conf example file to use the log library in your C programs uninstall.sh......: Uninstall script of the software
+mkinstall.........: make install script mktest............: make test script mkuninstall.......: make uninstall script template.c........: C source file of the library template.conf.....: A .conf example file to use the log library in your C programs uninstall.sh......: Uninstall script of the software